-We hear a lot about ‘the Internet of Everything’ (IoE).
+We hear a lot about ‘the Internet of Everything’ (IoE) and the explosion of IoT devices.
 But, right now, less than 1% of everything in the physical world is network connected.

-In the near future the growth of the IoE, which Cisco defines as the convergences of people, process, data, and things, will make networked connections more relevant and valuable than ever before.
+In the near future the explosion of mobile and IoT devices will make networked connections more relevant and valuable than ever before.
 This will create a wave of unprecedented opportunities for countries, businesses, and citizens.